Leaking Pipes: To-Do’s and Not-To-Do’s

 If the plunger fails or is not available, you may need a combination of baking soda and vinegar.
 These two non-toxic substances are readily available in most of the kitchens.
 Mix one cup of soda with two parts of the water and pour it into the toilet bowl.
 Wait about 5 minutes, then slowly pour two cups of vinegar into the toilet bowl.

 The combination of baking soda and vinegar reacts to accelerate the disintegration of toilet clogging materials.
 You’ll see the bubbles coming out of the bowl because of the reaction that’s going on.
 Allow the reaction to go on for a few minutes and then flush the toilet.
 It unclogs your toilet, and the water should flow freely.
-If this fails, try the next one.
+If nothing works, try the next one.

 The standard plunger and the age-old combination of baking soda and vinegar don’t work out for your clogged toilet.
 Then you better hope and pray that the plumbing snake will help to ease the situation.
 A plumbing snake also referred to as a closet auger, is a product specifically designed to clean drains.